shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 16: Dynamic Programming/Step 16.5: DP on Strings/Shortest Common Supersequence.md

 # Shortest Common Supersequencue

 - https://leetcode.com/problems/shortest-common-supersequence/
+- for interviews - do not try to go down the route of optimizing from recursive approach - directly jump to this solution
 - take common part only once
 - common part = lcs
 - so, final = m + n - lcs